-This section lists the government agencies and organizations that are included on the Project distribution list for scoping notice and notice of availability for the Draft Plan-EA.
+This section lists the government agencies and organizations that were included on the Project distribution list for scoping notice and NOA for the Draft Plan-EA.
+The NOA for the Final Plan-EA was sent to all state and federal agencies in the distribution list and to all other parties that had expressed interest in the Project to date.